rajan-sc/quiz-game/README.md

 If you want to have a play around with the final project to get a feel for how it works, you can find a link to the final version of the quiz game in the course resources.

-## Lessons

-1. Introduction to Classes
-2. Creating Custom Classes
-3. Using Objects in the Quiz Game
-4. Building the Quiz Logic
-5. Finalizing the Game